New Canaan, Connecticut: Emergency medical services

-New Canaan Emergency Medical Services, previously New Canaan Volunteer Ambulance Corps, is a free, all-volunteer ambulance corps with three ambulances and two paramedic fly-cars.
-Founded in 1975, the unit is located at 182 South Avenue and offers regular EMT courses.
+New Canaan Emergency Medical Services, founded in 1975 as New Canaan Volunteer Ambulance Corps, is a free, all-volunteer ambulance corps with three ambulances and two paramedic fly-cars.
 EMTs are all volunteers, while paramedic services are contracted from Norwalk Hospital.
-The New Canaan Emergency Medical Services Unit and the Norwalk Hospital Unit were featured on Rescue 911, as they saved the life of a fire captain who was suffering a heart attack.

 Fire department

 The New Canaan Fire Department employs the professional firefighters of the New Canaan Fire Department and the volunteers of the New Canaan Fire Company, No. 1.
 Founded in 1881, the New Canaan Fire Department is a combination professional/volunteer fire department that operates out of a fire station located near the center of town, with a fire apparatus fleet of engines and other vehicles.
 The New Canaan Fire Department responded to 1,133 calls for service in 2023.
 The New Canaan Fire Department was featured on Rescue 911 when they saved a fire captain who was suffering a heart attack.

 Police department

-The New Canaan Police Department (NCPD) is headquartered at 174 South Avenue.
-The department has forty-five sworn officers, five full-time civilians and two school crossing guards.
-The primary mission of the NCPD and its officers is the protection of all persons and properties within its jurisdiction.
-The NCPD responded to 16,741 calls during 2012.
+The New Canaan Police Department has fifty sworn officers, five full-time civilians, and two school crossing guards.
+The department responded to 16,741 calls during 2012.